September 6, 2017

 Structural Composite Lumber Design

-RISA-3D version 16 and RISAFloor version 12 will also now offer design of structural composite wood members per chapter 15 of the current Canadian wood design code (CSA O86-14).
+RISA-3D v16 and RISAFloor v12 will also now offer design of structural composite wood members per Chapter 15 of the current Canadian wood design code (CSA O86-14).